 In this digital world of choices, we still haven’t been able to get rid of cables completely.
-But, as technology kept evolving our cables have gotten better too.
+But, as Latest Tech News kept evolving our cables have gotten better too.
 Now, we have these fancy Fiber Optic Cables that are better & more reliable.
 However, old school cables are still in-charge almost everywhere.
 Verizon’s Fios has built their entire service using Fiber optic cables while services like Xfinity use old school cables for most of their services (excluding their Gigabit Internet plans).
 So, if we go into that Fios vs Cable argument, how different they actually are & what does that mean for you as a consumer?
 Well, let’s find out in the rest of this article.

 Fiber Optic Cable vs Regular Cable